Expansion of Major League Baseball: Portland

-Efforts to bring an MLB team to Portland, Oregon, were initiated in the early 2000s.
-Discussion about relocating the Montreal Expos included Portland as a potential candidate, among Washington, D.C. and Arlington, Virginia.
-The Oregon Legislative Assembly passed Senate Bill 5 in 2003, which could provide $150 million in public funds towards building a stadium, and the use of Providence Park as a temporary venue.
-This relocation push was ultimately unsuccessful when the franchise moved to Washington, D.C. and became the Washington Nationals.
-In 2006, the Florida Marlins were experiencing uncertainty regarding funding for a new stadium, and were facing risk of relocation.
-Portland was floated as a potential candidate alongside Las Vegas, Nevada in the event that funding fell through.
-The Marlins ultimately were able to secure funding in 2007 and did not relocate.
+Efforts to bring an MLB team to Portland, Oregon, began in the early 2000s.
+Discussions about moving the Montreal Expos included Portland as a potential candidate, among Washington, D.C., and Arlington, Virginia.
+The Oregon Legislative Assembly passed Senate Bill 5 in 2003, which would have provided $150 million in public funds towards building a stadium, and the use of Providence Park as a temporary venue.
+But the Expos moved to Washington, D.C., and became the Washington Nationals.

+In 2006, the Florida Marlins's difficulties in gathering funds for a new stadium led to talk of a move to Portland or Las Vegas, but the team secured funding the following year.

 In 2017, the Portland Diamond Project (PDP) was formed by Craig Cheek, a retired vice president for Nike, Inc., and Mike Barrett, a former broadcaster for the Portland Trail Blazers of the NBA.
 Russell Wilson and Ciara invested in the group in 2018.
-In 2018, PDP announced an agreement with the Port of Portland to build a 32,000-seat stadium along the Willamette River on a 45.5 acre tract of land at Terminal 2 in Northwest Portland.
-Architecture firm Populous would build the stadium if the proposal is approved.
-In 2023, PDP had shifted focus and was considering sites at the Lloyd Center shopping mall in downtown Portland or the Redtail Golf Course in neighboring Beaverton.
-In January 2024, they announced they were in negotiations to purchase the 164 acre Redtail site.
-On September 23, 2024, PDP announced that they had signed a letter of intent to purchase Zidell Yards, a former industrial waterfront in the South Portland neighborhood.
-Oregon governor Tina Kotek signed a bill that authorizes the state to set aside $800 million for the construction of a baseball stadium if Portland is awarded a franchise, with the money to be repaid by income taxes on players and staff.
+In 2018, PDP announced an agreement with the Port of Portland to build a 32,000-seat stadium, designed by Populous, along the Willamette River on a 45.5 acre tract of land at Terminal 2 in Northwest Portland.
+In 2023, PDP considered sites at the Lloyd Center shopping mall in downtown Portland or the Redtail Golf Course in neighboring Beaverton.
+In January 2024, PDP announced they were in negotiations to purchase the 164 acre Redtail site.
+On September 23, 2024, PDP announced that they had signed a letter of intent to purchase Zidell Yards, a former industrial waterfront site in the South Portland neighborhood.
+Oregon governor Tina Kotek signed a bill that authorizes the state to set aside $800 million for the construction of a baseball stadium if Portland is awarded a franchise, with the funds to be repaid by income taxes on players and staff.

-Portland is currently home to the NBA's Portland Trail Blazers and MLS' Portland Timbers.
-The city currently has a baseball team, the MiLB High-A Hillsboro Hops, who play at Hillsboro Ballpark, but also had a long-standing team in the MiLB PCL, the Triple-A Portland Beavers, from 1903 to 2010.
+Portland is home to the NBA's Portland Trail Blazers and MLS' Portland Timbers.
+The city has a baseball team, the MiLB High-A Hillsboro Hops, who play at Hillsboro Hops Ballpark; from 1903 to 2010, it had a team in the MiLB PCL, the Triple-A Portland Beavers.